Craft Mobile FAQ

 Contact us

-Vattenfall Heat offers many ways to get in touch.
+You can get in touch with us in several ways.
 For more details please see our Contact us page.

 6. Extra support when you need it

-We always try to tailor our service to our customers’ individual needs and understand that your circumstances can change over time.
-If you need extra support or have special requirements, you may be able to join our Priority Service Register, which we call Extra Care.
+To give you the best service we can, we always try to tailor our service to suit individual needs.
+We also understand that your circumstances can change over time.
+If you need extra support or have special requirements, you may be eligible for Extra Care.